 The Beauty and the Beast remake is being hailed as progressive, but the studio’s animation vault is filled with queer subtext.

 In a world where people are still persecuted for who they fall in love with, Disney narratives can act as a beacon.
-Indeed, removing gendered pronouns from tales of headstrong young protagonists who are labelled “odd” simply because they are different opens up the traditional Disney fairy tale to pretty much any LGBTQ subtext.
-The idea of breaking free from society’s restraints, and being accepted for who you are, is something the LGBTQ community sees reflected in their everyday struggle for acceptance.
+Indeed, removing gendered pronouns from tales of headstrong young protagonists who are labelled “odd” simply because they are different opens up the traditional Disney fairy tale to pretty much any LGBT+ subtext.
+The idea of breaking free from society’s restraints, and being accepted for who you are, is something the LGBT+ community sees reflected in their everyday struggle for acceptance.